 Working as a driver for Uber or Lyft can be a great way to earn money as part of the gig economy.
-Whether you want to drive for Uber or Lyft as your main gig or as a side hustle, you may have questions about your tax liabilities and possible tax deductions.
+Whether your rideshare job is your main gig or just a side hustle, you may have questions about your tax liabilities and possible tax deductions.

 Uber and Lyft drivers are considered independent contractors rather than full-time employees.
 This means you must file income taxes quarterly, using Internal Revenue Service (IRS) form 1099.
-This means that tax payments are not withheld by your employer from each paycheck.
+Tax payments are not withheld by your employer from each paycheck.
 Instead, you need to set money aside in a savings account each pay period in order to save up for your quarterly tax bill.

 One of the big advantages of this scenario is that your employment status grants you valuable tax deductions that allow you to decrease your taxable income.
 Play your cards right as a rideshare driver, and you can subtract the deductions below from your income before determining you total tax liability.